 “The combination of active compression-decompression CPR and an impedance threshold device shows promise.”
 Read Now

 Learn how to become a valuable member of the “Pit Crew CPR” team

 That, in a nutshell, is what high-performance CPR is.
 But just knowing that is not enough.
 And taking a CPR class aimed at the general public is not enough.
 You need a class that provides training and certification specifically for professionals, such as healthcare providers, first responders, lifeguards, etc.

-CPR-Twin Cities is a proud provider of nationally recognized and accepted American Red Cross classes, training and certification in the Twin Cities (Minneapolis-St. Paul) area.
-Rest assured, all of our trainers are highly experienced American Red Cross instructors.
+CPR-Twin Cities is a proud provider CPR, AED and First Aid classes, training and certification in the Twin Cities (Minneapolis-St. Paul) area.
+Rest assured, all of our trainers are highly experienced instructors.
 We don’t use rookies … ever!
 And — unlike some other CPR/AED and First Aid training providers — our class sizes are kept intentionally small, so you get the personal attention you need and deserve.
-Our pre-scheduled classes are held in the Highland Park neighborhood of St. Paul.
-Here’s a map of our training center.

-There is more than one level of American Red Cross CPR training and certification available.
+There is more than one level of CPR training and certification available.
 For instance, there are CPR classes specifically for the general public and others for health care providers and professional rescuers.
+There are also “hands-only” CPR classes for people who want to learn just the bare minimum.
 If unclear about which class to choose, please read the class descriptions page before scheduling a class, or contact us and we’ll do our best to help you decide.